Simple Systems for Web Designers - Process Map Your Way to Your Operational Goals

 That's what you'll need to do with your systems.

 Take a step back and look at them holistically.
-The why behind the tools you use, the reason steps are taken, why an action is manual vs. automated.
+The why behind the tools you use, the reason steps are taken, and why an action is manual vs. automated.
 Rediscover your own business through an operations lens.
+This is exactly what a process map does for your business.

 Use Process Maps for Internal Discovery